serverless/serverless/README.md

 [![dependencies](https://img.shields.io/david/serverless/serverless.svg)](https://www.npmjs.com/package/serverless)
 [![license](https://img.shields.io/npm/l/serverless.svg)](https://www.npmjs.com/package/serverless)

+Serverless computing is quickly becoming a defacto way to build highly scalable fault tolerant systems.

-The Serverless Framework is the application framework for building web, mobile and IoT applications on serverless, event-driven compute services, like [AWS Lambda](https://aws.amazon.com/lambda/), [Google CloudFunctions](https://cloud.google.com/functions/), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and more.
+The Serverless Framework is the application framework for building web, mobile and IoT applications on serverless, event-driven compute services.

+We currently support [AWS Lambda](https://aws.amazon.com/lambda/) and are adding support for [Google CloudFunctions](https://cloud.google.com/functions/), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and more.

-The Framework is a command line interface that provides scaffolding, automation and best practices for developing and deploying your serverless architecture.
+The Serverless command line interface provides scaffolding, automation and best practices for developing and deploying your serverless architecture.

-It's also completely extensible via plugins.
+Designed from the ground up to be extendable via plugins, It's easy to extend functionality to fit your unique needs.

-This is maintained by a full-time, venture-backed team.
+This project is maintained by a full-time, venture-backed team.

 For updates, join our [mailing list](http://github.us11.list-manage1.com/subscribe?u=b4fad36768cab222f88338995&id=5f8407dded).

 For help, join our [gitter chatroom](https://gitter.im/serverless/serverless).